ANDREAS KLEIN

 Piano Trio

-The ensemble’s recordings have received tremendous critical acclaim.
-The latest album of Shostakovich and Arensky trios (Orchid Classics) was a Gramophone “Editor’s Choice” and also singled out by BBC Music Magazine as a “Chamber Choice” of the month.
-The disc also just won the German Record Critics’ Award (Preis der deutschen Schallplattenkritik), and was singled out among other winning titles including the Berlin Philharmonic, Frank Peter Zimmermann, and Quatuor Ebène.
-An album featuring the complete Beethoven piano trios (Orchid Classics) garnered broad, enthusiastic praise from critics and fans alike with the BBC Music Magazine calling it “a triumph.”
-The Trio has also recorded the work of leading Scandinavian composers, including Per Nørgård, Bent Sørensen and Sven-David Sandström, who have written works for the group.
+The ensemble’s recordings have received continuous critical acclaim.
+The latest album of Shostakovich and Arensky Trios (Orchid Classics) was a Gramophone “Editor’s Choice” and was singled out by BBC Music Magazine as a “Chamber Choice” of the month.
+The disc also won the German Record Critics' Award (Preis der deutschen Schallplattenkritik), and was among other winning titles including the Berlin Philharmonic, Frank Peter Zimmermann, and Quatuor Ebène.
+Their album featuring the complete Beethoven piano trios (Orchid Classics) garnered broad and enthusiastic praise from critics and fans alike.
+The BBC Music Magazine calling it “a triumph.”
+The Trio has also recorded the work of leading Scandinavian Composers, such as Per Nørgård, Bent Sørensen and Sven-David Sandström, who have written works for the ensemble.

 Soo-Jin plays an Andrea Guarneri violin, Soo-Kyung plays a Grancino cello, and Jens is Denmark’s first Steinway Artist.
 Both string players are endorsed by Jargar Strings and Thomastik-Infeld Vienna.